sergiotabanelli/mysqlnd_ms/docs/BOOK/QUICKSTART-AND-EXAMPLES/SERVICE-LEVEL-AND-CONSISTENCY.md

 New MySQL functionalities available in more recent versions, like [multi source replication](https://dev.mysql.com/doc/refman/5.7/en/replication-multi-source.html) or [group replication](https://dev.mysql.com/doc/refman/5.7/en/group-replication.html), allow multi-master clusters and need application strategies to avoid write conflicts and enforce write consistency for distinct write context partitions.

-The plugin is capable of selecting MySQL replication nodes automatically that deliver read and write consistency.
+The plugin can transparently choose MySQL replication nodes consistent with the read and write requested consistency.
 Context partitioning means that clients can share with each others the same configured isolated concistency context.
-With read consistency, a consistency context partecipant will always read writes by other partecipants, itself included.
+With read consistency, a consistency context partecipant will always read all writes made by other partecipants, itself included.
 With write consistency in multi-master clusters, writes from all consistency context partecipants will always do not conflicts each others.

 In read and write consistency `mymysqlnd_ms` takes the role of context coordinator.
 Therefore the plugin can and should be configured to use a persistent shared state store.
 Currently, `mymysqlnd_ms` supports only compatible memcached protocol state store.
 Read and write session consistency implementation is stricly related to [global transaction IDs](REF:)(from now on GTIDs) that there must always be configured together with qos filter with session consistency.